TheWeaVer/lia/archive/mysql-memory-innodb-buffer-pool.md

 example, can bring a large amount of data into the buffer pool and evict an equivalent amount of older data, even if the new data is never used again.
 Similarly, pages that are loaded by the read-ahead background thread and accessed only once are moved to the head of the new list.
 These situations can push frequently used pages to the old sublist where they become subject to eviction.

-This is the clone of https://dev.mysql.com/doc/refman/8.0/en/innodb-buffer-pool.html.

 ## Importance of spatial locality